WebOrigami/docs/src/content/framework/intro6.md

 - You started with a real data file that could be viewed as a graph of data.
 - You created virtual files and folders with formulas.
 - Those formulas transformed data graph in various ways to create virtual graphs of avatars, HTML fragments, or HTML pages.
-- You needed very little JavaScript code.
+- The final result involved no JavaScript code.
 In an Origami project, you often just need JavaScript to define the one-to-one transformations you would like to perform.
 The many-to-many transformations — of people to HTML pages, say — can be accomplished with formulas.
 - You rendered the virtual graph of the site into real files that could be deployed directly.

+This concludes the tutorial.

 Back to [Framework](index.html)